The Rice Northwest Museum of Rocks and Minerals offers extensive opportunities for education and learning more about geology and mineralogy.

 Portable Earth Science Programs

-The Rice Northwest Museum of Rocks and Minerals staff work with the educators and schools to make each program meet the needs of the curriculum as much as possible.
+Our staff works with the educators and schools to make sure each program meets the goals of the curriculum as much as possible.
 The museum provides the educator and support staff, activity materials, and equipment for each educational program.
 The host provides space, tables, electricity (if necessary), publicity and promotion, reservations and event management, and study materials such as student notebooks or textbooks.

 - In-School Museum Simulation: We bring the museum into the classroom in this educational program.
 We tailor presentations to any age group.
 Topics include rock and mineral identification, interesting properties of minerals, the rock cycle, use of natural resources, fossils, evolution, plate tectonics, earthquakes, volcanism, and more.